 - 1. Create a directory structure for the application. - 2.
-Create the Web application deployment descriptor (web.xml). - 3.
-Make deployment configurations available for local and remote services. - 4.
-Create the display page (app. jsp). - 5.
+Make deployment configurations available for local and remote services. - 3.
+Create a privileged user for the application to use in accessing the portal's remote session information. - 4.
+Create the Web application deployment descriptor (web.xml). - 5.
+Create the display page (app. jsp). - 6.
 Create the WAR file, and deploy and test the application.